ibm-apiconnect/pot/labs/lab1.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/POST-results.png)

-    > ![][troubleshooting]
-    >
+	{% include troubleshooting.html content="
-    > You may see an error displayed that mentions a CORS issue.
+        You may see an error displayed that mentions a CORS issue.
 This has to do with certificates in your browser.
 Go ahead an click the given link to rectify this, accept any certificate, close the opened tab, and press the `Call operation` button again.
 Additionally, be sure not to skip step 5, as doing a `POST` operation without generating payload will cause an error.
+    "%}

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/CORS-support-error.png)

-    > ![][troubleshooting]
-    >
+	{% include troubleshooting.html content="
-    > If you see a 500 error like the one below, make sure you press the `Generate` button before you press the `Call operation` button again.
+        If you see a 500 error like the one below, make sure you press the `Generate` button before you press the `Call operation` button again.
 Otherwise, you're trying to create a duplicate note.
+    "%}

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/duplicateRecordError.png)